jmicko/clock-time/README.md

 ## How it works

 It sets the background color to the rgb value of the current time.
 Hours = Red, Minutes = Green, Seconds = Blue.
 The equation with hours, for example, is currentHour / 24 * 255.
 This way you hit all the colors over the course of a day.
+It also tilts back and forth by 100 degrees based on the milliseconds.

 ## How to use